chatwork/dockerfiles/argocd-helmfile/README.md

 ## Usage

-You can change the Argo CD repo server image to this image and add the following settings to `argocd-cm`.
+You can change the Argo CD repo server image to this image and add the following settings to `argocd-cm` and add helmfile options as needed to configure.

 ```
 data: